15 Quick Tips for Managing Caregiver Stress

 Caregivers often hold stress in their neck and shoulders.

-The next best thing to an in-house masseuse is to use a foam roller, massage therapy ball, or even a regular tennis ball to massage those knots right out of your tense muscles.
+The next best thing to an in-house massage therapist is to use a foam roller, massage therapy ball, or even a regular tennis ball to massage those knots out of your tense muscles.

-Something as simple as stretching once or twice a day can relieve a lot of tension.
+Something as simple as stretching once or twice a day can relieve significant tension.

-Take a break from reality once in a while and focus on a creative project like painting, writing, photography, gardening, cooking, coloring, crafting, or knitting.
+Take a break from reality occasionally and focus on a creative project such as painting, writing, photography, gardening, cooking, coloring, crafting, or knitting.

-This takes your mind away from thoughts of caregiving and directs your energy toward something positive and fun.
+This takes your mind off caregiving and directs your energy toward something positive and engaging.

-If your mind is spinning with To Dos, worries, reminders, and errands, take a moment and write it all down.
+If your mind is spinning with To-Dos, worries, reminders, and errands, take a moment to write it all down.
+Journaling has become very popular and helps people who have too much on their minds.

 Get everything that’s bouncing around your brain out onto paper so you won’t feel like you need to remember it all anymore.
 That definitely takes a load off your mind!